k2052/mastering_nooku/chapters/09_com-things-a-todos-app.md

 app.

 Lets port the example spine app [spine.todos](https://github.com/maccman/spine.todos) we will give it a simple grid interface in the backend & full featured interface on the frontend.

-# The models
+# The Shared

+## Models

 We're going to only really need one model to hold the Todos.